strimzi/proposals/067-kraft-jbod-support.md

 Strimzi understands two different things under JBOD storage:

-1. The `type: jbod` storage is a part of the `Kafka` custom resource API and allows users to define one or more disks in the form of an YAML list.
+1. The `type: jbod` storage is a part of the `Kafka` custom resource API and allows users to define one or more disks in the form of a YAML list.
    The Strimzi storage type is not directly part of the configuration of the Apache Kafka nodes.
    It is only used as a basis to generate the value of the `log.dirs` configuration option that will contain one or more directories depending on the number of volumes defined in the `Kafka` CR.
    As a result, the Kafka nodes are not aware of the Strimzi storage type used in the `Kafka` CR.